tcho187/nyc-recommendations/README.md

 * PostGreSQL

 ## Project Description
-* Collect TikTok data using TikTokApi in Python
+* Collect TikTok data using TikTokApi in Python.
+Collect data from popular influencers and their recommendations on restaurants/bars.
 * Store data in a database AWS RDS.
 SQLAlchemy to insert entries
 * Scrape list of NYC restaurants
 * Extract implicit recommendations using N-Gram